jhu-dvrk/dvrk-readthedocs/docs/pages/development/ros-clients/python.rst

 Introduction
 ************

-The goal of the dVRK Python package is to be enable users to write a simple application in Python that communicates with the dVRK console using ROS as :ref:`middleware <devel-middleware>`.
+The goal of the dVRK Python package is to enable users to write a simple application in Python that communicates with the dVRK console using ROS as :ref:`middleware <devel-middleware>`.